dominik-schmidt/hydroponic-smart-garden-controller/README.md

 ![Web UI](doc/images/hardware.jpg)

 This setup is in parts still a bit crude, but it works.
 It uses the original 24V power supply and a DC-DC converter to power the ESP8266.
-In the picture, a NodeMCU board is connected via jumper cables, but this is supposed to be replaced by a smaller D1 Mini.
-Three MOSFETs (IRLZ 44N) are used to control LEDs (two colors) and pump.
+Three MOSFETs (IRLZ 44N) control LEDs (two colors: red and blue) and pump.
+Using a standard Ethernet cable between the main module and the custom connector allows for some flexibility.